Centrum-IntelliPhysics/Benchmark-Data--Phase-field-fracture-in-hyperelastic-material/README.md

 # Benchmark dataset: Phase Field fracture modeling in hyperelastic material with multiple cracks
-Hyperelastic multi-crack response under cyclic loading simulated with FEniCS
+Hyperelastic multi-crack response studied under cyclic loading simulated with FEniCS

 This dataset contains 1000 finite-element simulations of a 2D square specimen with a circular cavity and eight pre-cracks, subjected to tension, unloading, and compression using a large-deformation Neo-Hookean phase-field formulation.